cloudbirdnet/StatsDPerfMon/readme.md

 Usage
 -----

-An example host built using TopShelf can be found in the repo under StatsDPerfMon.ExampleHost.
+StatsDPerfMon is available as a [nuget package](https://nuget.org/packages/StatsDPerfMon/) and an example host built using TopShelf can be found in the repo under StatsDPerfMon.ExampleHost.

 License
 -------